A couple of centuries ago, Benjamin Franklin told the world that there are only two certainties in life: death and taxes.

-As you can see, it may take a while to fill out all these pages, but imagine starting from scratch.
+As you can see, it may take a while to fill out all these pages, but starting this from scratch would be more daunting.
 The ICE Binder offers easy-to-read pages that can keep all of your information organized.
 It ensures that you won't forget any important information.

 You can get a copy of the ICE Binder for $39.
 Use the coupon code CHOOSEFI for 20% off.

 While that’s more expensive than creating your own binder, it will also save you a huge amount of time.
 Without the ICE Binder, you would have to think of everything on your own and try to remember what's important to include.
-That's time you could be working on a side hustle, enjoying time with your family, or doing one of your hobbies.
+That's time you could be working on a side hustle, having fun with your family, or doing one of your hobbies.
 Plus, you will have the peace of mind that you've thought of everything.

 The ICE Binder obviously includes important financial information, but it leaves room for your personal thoughts as well.

 Chelsea has included pages about emotional topics that you really need to consider.
 You can't turn back the clock and tell people things that you always wanted to.
 Take action today to make sure you have no regrets.

 That's what the ICE Binder is all about–making sure your loved ones have access to your life.
 Not just your belongings, but to important memories they shared with you as well.

 Should You Use The ICE Binder?